 14 Apr It’s supposed to be hard.

-Have you ever seen that movie A League of Their Own?
+Have you ever seen the movie A League of Their Own?
 The story is based on a real women’s baseball league that was created in 1943 after the men went to fight in World War II.
 It’s an all-star cast that includes Geena Davis as Dottie, the most skilled player, and Tom Hanks as Jimmy, the team manager.